iluwatar/java-design-patterns/abstract-factory/README.md

 * When you need consistency among products
 * You don’t want to change existing code when adding new products or families of products to the program.

-## Use Cases:
+Example use cases

-* Selecting to call the appropriate implementation of FileSystemAcmeService or DatabaseAcmeService or NetworkAcmeService at runtime.
+* Selecting to call to the appropriate implementation of FileSystemAcmeService or DatabaseAcmeService or NetworkAcmeService at runtime.
 * Unit test case writing becomes much easier
 * UI tools for different OS